 The Navajo Nation is in northeastern Arizona, southeastern Utah, and northwestern New Mexico and encompasses approximately 16.3 million acres (Figure 1).
-The BIA Navajo Region is divided into five BIA agencies including: Western Navajo Agency (Tuba City, AZ, 5.2 million acres), Eastern Navajo Agency (Crownpoint, NM, 2.3 million acres), Fort Defiance Agency (3.3 million acres), Shiprock / Northern Navajo Agency (2.7 million acres), and Chinle / Central Navajo Agency (1.4 million acres).
+The BIA Navajo Region is divided into five BIA agencies including:

+- Western Navajo Agency (Tuba City, AZ, 5.2 million acres), - Eastern Navajo Agency (Crownpoint, NM, 2.3 million acres), - Fort Defiance Agency (3.3 million acres), - Shiprock / Northern Navajo Agency (2.7 million acres), and - Chinle / Central Navajo Agency (1.4 million acres).

 The Navajo Partitioned Lands (Pinon, AZ, 910,000 acres) and the New Lands Area (310,000 acres) contain an additional 1.2 million acres.
-Navajo Partitioned Lands are managed by the BIA as part of the Navajo-Hopi Former Joint Use Area.
 At the date of this writing, New Lands is managed by the Office of Hopi and Navajo Indian Relocation but may come under the BIA in the foreseeable future.
 Thus, the New Lands Area is included in the project area.
-For this document, the project area refers to the entire Navajo Nation as described above and project sites refer to individual weed removal project locations.
+Additionally, there are approximately a million acres of land that may be in transition to allotment or trust lands on the Navajo Nation as part of land buy backs.
+For this document, the project area refers to the entire Navajo Nation as described above, and project sites refer to individual weed removal project locations.